UTZbox/LetsGO/README.md

 The Functionality goes up to USB and MIDI Cue Control, Wireless-Remote, USB-Audio and MIDI-Interface!
 (Similar to Devies Like Audio-Ape or AirTurn, but with more functions integrated)

-It is a professional developed and testet device, which is used all day in different by Theaters and Artist.
+LetsGO is a professional developed and testet device, which is used all day in different by Theaters and Artist.

 // What can the LetsGO do?
 It can control the Software via 6 Push-buttons and 3 Mode Switch.
 It has a Serial Midi Output, to control a Backup-Player or other Devices.
 It has a built in Stereo Audio Output with Line Level, running on 44.1kHz.
 It has a built in USB-MIDI Interface.
+(See LetsGO in Action here: https://youtu.be/YLvgWyX-pi8)

-So you get an All in One Solution especially when using GO-Button with iPad.
+So you get an All in One Solution especially when using GO-Button with iPad or iPhone.

 The Push-Buttons are for GO, STOP ALL (Panic), Select previous Cue, Select next Cue, Volume Up and Down.
 To have some flexibility, there are 3 Mode buttons that switch the USB Commands and the Hardware Midi Output Commands.